 What Businesses Are Included in the Service Industry?

-Before we get into the role of knowledge management in the service industry, it’s important to define what types of businesses are part of this industry.
+Before we take a deeper dive into the role of knowledge management in the service industry, let’s take a step back and specify the types of businesses we’re talking about.
 As the name suggests, service industry businesses primarily provide services rather than physical goods.
-These may be direct-to-consumer services, such as travel, hospitality, or entertainment, or business-to-business, such as consulting, financial services, or supply chain management.
-Almost 79% of the American workforce is employed in the services sector, according to Statista.
+These can include direct-to-consumer services, such as travel, hospitality, or entertainment, but for our purposes, we’re going to focus on organizations that offer business-to-business services, such as consulting, accounting, engineering, or supply chain management.

-How Does Knowledge Management Help the Service Industry?
+How Does Knowledge Management Benefit the Service Industry?

 On a foundational level, knowledge management is the process of compiling, sharing, and managing the information within your organization.
 In the service industry, organizations rely on their ability to use and deliver highly specialized knowledge.
 Without effective KM, service industry professionals can struggle to meet client needs.